tobyndockerill/multisite-global-search/readme.txt

 Insert search form in templates using the shortcode: `[multisite_search_form]`

+= How can show horizontal form using the shortcode? =

+Use `type` attribute to select vertical form or horizontal form.
+For example: `[multisite_search_form type="horizontal"]` Default attribute value is `vertical`.

+= How can change results page URI when you insert search form with the shortcode? =

+Use `page` attribute to change results page URI.
+For example: `[multisite_search_form page="multisite-search"]`.
+Search results will be showed in http://your_blog_URL/multisite-search.
+Default attribute value is `globalsearch`.

 = Can I put search form into PHP files using a function? =

 Yes, put this code into your files: `Multisite_Global_Search::ms_global_search_vertical_form(your_results_page)` or `Multisite_Global_Search::ms_global_search_horizontal_form(your_results_page)`